 SARA Mission and Goals

-"The SARA Title III program is committed to efficiently and effectively overseeing data collection and quality assurance of environmental information transmitted to the Department of Environmental Quality pursuant to reporting requirements set forth in the federal Superfund Amendments and Reauthorization Act of 1986 (42 U.S.C.
+"The SARA Title III program is committed to efficiently and effectively overseeing data collection and quality assurance of environmental information transmitted to the Department of Environment, Great Lakes, and Energy pursuant to reporting requirements set forth in the federal Superfund Amendments and Reauthorization Act of 1986 (42 U.S.C.
 11001 et seq.).
 This includes providing support to the Michigan Citizen Emergency Response Coordinating Council (Michigan's State Emergency Response Commission) on coordination of hazardous materials enforcement, response, and planning in the state of Michigan."

 - Maintain primary contact with the over 7000 facilities required to report under SARA Title III.
 This includes processing the reports and providing assistance regarding the reports to facilities as needed.